-The first step in becoming a registered and licensed dietitian is to complete a baccalaureate degree in an accredited dietetics curriculum.
-The Bluffton University program is accredited by the Commission on Accreditation of Dietetics Education of the American Dietetic Association (Commission on Accreditation of Dietetics Education, 120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800-877-1600).
+The first step in becoming a registered and licensed dietitian nutritionist is to complete a baccalaureate degree in an accredited dietetics curriculum.
+The Bluffton University program is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (120 South Riverside Plaza, Suite 2000, Chicago, IL 60606-6995, 800-877-1600).

 After graduation, as a dietetics student, you are eligible to apply for an accredited internship program.
 Following completion of this 10-12 month internship, you a eligible to take the national registration examination, which in Ohio is also the state licensure exam.
 Upon passing this exam, you are a registered and licensed dietitian.

 The Bluffton University dietetics program has maintained a high success rate.

 - 85% of our graduates have been placed in ADA internship positions within a year of graduation.

 - 95% of our graduates have passed the registration examination on their first attempt